chipanpan/badger2040/README.md

 I think some of you might find it useful so I've uploaded a folder here for you to load these apps into your own Badger.

 ### To-do
-[ ] Add description and screenshot for each app
+- [ ] Add description and screenshot for each app.
-[ ] Improve flashcard app: re-align word within the bubble
+- [ ] Improve flashcard app: re-align word within the bubble.